 Now that you got the basic idea, let’s talk tech!

 What is a VPN for a router and a VPN router

 Simply put, a VPN for a router is a VPN that can be set up on certain routers.
-As there are two sides involved (the VPN and the router) the distinction is necessary: some VPNs can not be set up on routers, while some routers (by design, or lack of it) can not establish a VPN connection (e.g., most ISP routers).
+As there are two sides involved (the VPN and the router), the distinction is necessary: some VPNs can not be set up on routers, while some routers (by design, or lack of it) can not establish a VPN connection (e.g., most ISP routers).

-On the other hand, a VPN router is a type of router that is built or configured with the purpose of establishing secure tunnels using VPN technology.
+On the other hand, a VPN router is a type of router built or configured to establish secure tunnels using VPN technology.